go-pkgz/expirable-cache/README.md

 run cache.DeleteExpired periodically using [time.Ticker](https://golang.org/pkg/time/#Ticker),
 advisable period is 1/2 of TTL.

-This cache is heavily inspired by [hashicorp/golang-lru](https://github.com/hashicorp/golang-lru) _simplelru_ implementation.
+This cache is heavily inspired by [hashicorp/golang-lru](https://github.com/hashicorp/golang-lru) _simplelru_ implementation. v3 implements `simplelru.LRUCache` interface, so if you use a subset of functions, so you can switch from `github.com/hashicorp/golang-lru/v2/simplelru` or `github.com/hashicorp/golang-lru/v2/expirable` without any changes in your code except for cache creation.
 Key differences are:

 - Support LRC (Least Recently Created) in addition to LRU and TTL-based eviction
 - Supports per-key TTL setting